Art of justice

 Why join Urban Campfire?
 Because whether you know it or not, you'll make justice better.

 It's important that everyone who walks through our doors feels safe, respected, and included and art supports these needs.
-For example, art that represents community life usually goes in the big public spaces, while pieces that explore personal journeys go in the small meeting rooms.

 And of course, artists instinctively explore topics that lie at the heart of justice―fairness, hope, opportunity, community―so what better place to exhibit than at a justice centre?